Categories

 If you are unable to apply for a Working Holiday Visa, here’s a list of all other Visa options for Australia

 For any of you who have been following my travels for a while, you will know that I love the freedom a Working Holiday Visa offers.
-My husband & I have been travelling together for 10 years.
-And we have also lived and worked in Queenstown, New Zealand, Whistler in Canada under the Working Holiday Scheme.
+My husband & I have been traveling together for 10 years.
+And we have also lived and worked in Queenstown, and Whistler in Canada, under the Working Holiday Scheme.

-Luckily, for us we are from Ireland and England, both passports make it relatively easy to get a Working Holiday Visa for Australia.
+Luckily for us, we are from Ireland and England, and both passports make it relatively easy to get a Working Holiday Visa for Australia.

 sydney buildings downtown